 Regardless of your political affiliation, we can all agree that our federal government is bloated beyond measure and our national, state, municipal, corporate and personal debt load is untenable.
 Its only a matter of time before the “debt bomb” explodes and with it goes our economy.
 On top of that, numerous senior government officials have openly addressed the frailty of our national power grid and how it would easily be possible to put large swaths of our country in the dark for months or more.
 In late 2015, Emmy Award winner and respected news anchor Ted Koppel wrote an entire book on this matter.
 Think for a moment what that would mean in an urban/suburban environment: no electricity for lighting, water/sewer, communications, heating/cooling, medical care, banking.
 Our civil society exists on a razor’s edge, and one extended large scale disruption, be it due to a natural disaster, terrorist strike, or economic collapse is all it will take to send us over the edge.
 When that happens, you need a place to run to, but waiting to decide until the last minute will be too late.
 Now is the time to contact Retreat Realty to put your plans into action.

 You’ve been thinking about it.
 You’ve read some online articles.
 You’re seeing the nightly news reports.
 Now is the time.
 Don’t be like those in the accompanying photo at left (Hurricane Rita evacuation) stuck in traffic trying to escape or herded into a FEMA emergency shelter.
-Plan ahead for the future by investing in a retreat property that can provide you and your family a hedge against future uncertainty by becoming more sustainable and living closer to the land, and be ready to “get out of Dodge”.
+Plan ahead for the future by investing in a retreat property that can provide you and your family a hedge against future uncertainty by becoming more sustainable and living closer to the land, and if necessary, to “get out of Dodge”.